cdapio/cdap/cdap-docs/admin-manual/source/upgrading/cloudera.rst

    remove role instances as necessary.
 Check the :ref:`release-specific upgrade notes
    <cloudera-release-specific-upgrade-notes>` below for any specific instructions.

 #.
-After CDAP services have started, run the *Post-Upgrade* tool to perform any necessary
+After CDAP services have started, run the *CDAP Post-Upgrade Tasks* to perform any necessary
    upgrade steps against the running services.
 From the CDAP Service page, select "Run CDAP Post-Upgrade Tasks."